mayonpatel/Mayons-HTML-Public-Projects/README.md

 ### IMPORTANT: To use mainpage.html, you must have every other file or it wont work.
 Also please have it as the exact file name and don't split it into different folders.

+Some items may be obfuscated for security reasons.

 Do not claim my files as your own, or upload it elsewhere without credit and link to this github (https://github.com/mayonpatel/Mayons-HTML-Public-Projects).